Business Size: Non-Profit Business

 The IWPR Advantage

 IWPR is a small, independent, 501c3 non-profit, scientific research organization established in 1987 to promote women’s well-being and security.
-IWPR is affiliated with the graduate program in Public Policy and Women’s Studies at the George Washington University.
+IWPR is affiliated with the Program on Gender Analysis in Economics at American University.
 IWPR produces and disseminates timely research and policy analyses to illuminate and to promote positive change for issues affecting women, families, and communities.
 IWPR is known as the go-to organization for economics, statistics, and cost-benefit analysis on issues related to women and working families.
 The Institute works at the local, state, and national levels in the United States and also addresses women’s opportunities and well-being internationally.

 IWPR has experience working in the following key policy areas: